 3 tablespoons olive oil

-2 medium onions, about 8 ounces, peeled and diced (almost 2 cups)
+2 medium onions, about 8 ounces, peeled and diced (about 2 cups)

 Salt and freshly ground black pepper

 1 1/2 lbs boneless (or bone-in), skinless chicken thighs